 His solo exhibitions at international museums include We Got Each Other’s Back, PICA, Portland (2020); The Crossing, Stedelijk Museum, Amsterdam (2017); Histories for the Future, Pérez Art Museum (PAMM), Miami (2016); Réquiem, Museo de Arte Latinoamericano de Buenos Aires (MALBA) (2016); Patriots, Citizens, Lovers, PinchukArtCentre, Kiev (2015); Gender Talents, Tate Modern, London (2013); La forma de la libertad, Sala de Arte Público Siqueiros, Mexico (2013); We Who Feel Differently, New Museum, New York (2012); Brief History, MoMA/PS1, New York (2009); and The Good Life, Institute of Contemporary Art, Philadelphia (2008); among others.

 Carlos Motta has been awarded the Vilcek Foundation’s Prize for Creative Promise (2017); the PinchukArtCentre’s Future Generation Art Prize (2014); and a Guggenheim Fellowship (2008).

-A comprehensive monograph of his work, Carlos Motta : History’s Backrooms, was published by SKIRA in the spring of 2020.
+A comprehensive monograph of his work, Carlos Motta : History’s Backrooms, was published by SKIRA in 2020.